ggsilva28/word-dictionary-backend/readme.md

-# Words Dictionary App - Back end
+# Words Dictionary - Back end

 This application manages the access to Words Dictionary application.